brianthomaslewis/AV_simulation_automator/README.md

 ### How do I obtain `credentials.yaml`?
 This file is not saved to the repository as it contains sensitive credential information.
-These credentials can also be obtained by contacting the MSM product team in the `#pt-routesim` Slack channel.
+These credentials can be obtained by contacting the MSM product team.
-(Brian Lewis also has a working file while he is interning during Summer 2021.)

 ## Step 4: Specify `input_data/input_scenario.json`